Major Project - Computational Astrophysics

 Enrolments for this year have closed.
 Keep exploring subjects.

 Swinburne University of Technology leads the way with innovative and new ways of teaching, learning and thinking.
 It offers a wide range of study options, from pre-apprenticeships, undergraduate, postgraduate and PhDs, including online degrees with Open Universities Australia.
 Swinburne is known for career-oriented education and encouraging lifelong learning.

-- Identify the use of computer simulations in modern astrophysics
+- Appreciate the use of computer simulations in modern astrophysics

 - Demonstrate detailed knowledge of a particular aspect of computational astrophysics

-- Develop and identify a scientific justification which includes a research plan, the project aims, objectives and expected outcomes
+- Write a project proposal which includes a research plan, the project aims, objectives and expected outcomes

-- Design and create a comprehensive record of research methodologies and references/resources utilised
+- Keep a comprehensive record of research methodologies and references/resources utilised

-- Design and create a detailed project report of techniques used, investigations undertaken and conclusions reached
+- Write a detailed and summary report of techniques used, investigations undertaken and conclusions reached in the project